spatialstatisticsupna/LACPD_Article/README.md

 [here](https://github.com/mmontesinosanmartin/changepoint_article/tree/master/Real_study/data)
 The folder has the following files:

- - `field1_7.RData`: the dataset for the agricultural beginning it activity in 1992.
+ - `field1_7.RData`: the dataset for the agricultural field beginning its activity in 1992.
- - `field2_21.RData`: the dataset for the agricultural beginning it activity in 2006.
+ - `field2_21.RData`: the dataset for the agricultural field beginning its activity in 2006.
- - `field3_29.RData`: the dataset for the agricultural beginning it activity in 2014.
+ - `field3_29.RData`: the dataset for the agricultural field beginning its activity in 2014.

 Each `.RData` contains: